 // compare input date and parts from Date() object

-// if difference exists then date isn't valid
+// if difference exists then input date is not valid

 return false;